 In addition to the advantages in size, weight and cost realized from smaller passive components, in increase in switching frequency also leads to improved transient performance.
 Because of the small amount of energy stored in the passive components in each switching cycle, the converter can quickly adjust to changes in load conditions.
-To illustrate this, Fig. 20 shows the measured output voltage when the output power is changed from 0.5 W to 3.5 W, and from 3.5 W to 0.5 W by varying the load for a fixed-frequency PWM controller.
-As mentioned in the Section IV, the response speed in Fig. 20 is not limited by the inherent bandwidth of the power stage.
-Therefore, it can be tremendously improved by a fixed-frequency PWM controller with hysteresis override, as illustrated in Fig. 21.
-As can be seen by comparison of the responses in Figs. 20 and 21, the hysteresis override greatly reduces the voltage transient during a rapid load change.
-This salient transient response can be attributed to the small inductors and capacitors required for this topology at high frequency along with the control scheme.
+To illustrate this, Fig. 19 shows the measured output voltage when the output power is changed from 0.5W to 3.5W, and from 3.5W to 0.5W by stepping the load.
+This transient response capability can be attributed to the small inductors and capacitors required for this topology at high frequency along with the control scheme.